 Considerably more than you can provide Rosa.

-The careful reader will note that Mr G does not deny that proof exists (which shows that MD works on him like an opiate), only that I might some need help if I am to retrieve it.
+The careful reader will note that Mr G doesn't deny that proof exists (which shows that DM works on him like an opiate), only that I might need some help if I am to retrieve it.

 No worries on that score, then -- Mr G is quite happy to supply container loads of the stuff each time he tries to 'debate' with me.
-[More on this here.]
+[More on that here.]

-Indeed, he later offered this comment (inadvertently) in support of my argument (that MD works on him rather like a religious opiate):
+Indeed, he later (inadvertently) offered this comment in support of my argument (that DM works on him rather like a religious opiate):

 And as Marx put it, Being determines Consciousness.

-Quite right, too, and as I noted earlier, this explains why Mr G's petty-bourgeois class position determines his need for mystical consolation.
+Quite right, too, and as I noted earlier, that explains why Mr G's petty-bourgeois class position explains his need for mystical consolation.